ArquiSoft-Grupo-2B/documentation/lab5/README.md

 9. **Monitoring and Observability**: Dedicated observability stack (Loki, Grafana, Promtail) provides visibility into cross-network traffic patterns and anomaly detection

 10. **Audit Trail**: Clear network boundaries and single entry point enable comprehensive security logging and forensic analysis

+## Recommendations

+When implementing network segmentation in Docker, consider the following best
+practices:

+### Network Design

+- **Use Custom Bridge Networks**: Avoid the default bridge network; always create custom networks with explicit subnet configurations
+- **Apply the Principle of Least Privilege**: Connect each service only to the networks it absolutely requires
+- **Leverage the `internal: true` Flag**: Use this flag on private networks to completely block external routing and internet access, ensuring true isolation for sensitive segments

+### Security Considerations

+- **Minimize Port Exposure**: Use `expose` instead of `ports` for internal services to prevent unnecessary host-level exposure
+- **Implement Defense in Depth**: Combine network segmentation with application-level authentication, authorization, and encryption
+- **Restrict Database Access**: Always isolate databases in a dedicated network accessible only by authorized backend services
+- **Document Network Topology**: Maintain clear documentation of network segments, connected services, and allowed traffic flows

+### Operational Best Practices

+- **Test Network Isolation**: Regularly verify connectivity restrictions using `docker exec` and tools like `curl`, `ping`, or `nc`
+- **Monitor Network Traffic**: Implement logging and monitoring solutions to detect anomalous traffic patterns across network boundaries
+- **Use Meaningful Names**: Assign descriptive names to networks (e.g., `frontend-net`, `database-net`) to improve maintainability and reduce configuration errors
+- **Plan IP Address Spaces**: Use non-overlapping CIDR blocks for different network segments to avoid routing conflicts

+### Performance and Scalability

+- **Avoid Network Oversubscription**: Don't connect services to unnecessary networks, as each network attachment adds overhead
+- **Consider Service Discovery**: Use Docker's built-in DNS for service discovery within the same network instead of hardcoding IP addresses
+- **Plan for Growth**: Design your network architecture to accommodate future services and scaling requirements without requiring major restructuring